Danish rider Jonas Vingegaard wins the Tour de France for 2nd straight year

 “We have to be careful not to do anything stupid,” Vingegaard warned Saturday, “but yeah, it's amazing to take my second victory in the Tour de France.”

+Vingegaard kept that lead and was able to celebrate early Sunday as organizers decided to take the times one lap before the finish when it started raining on the cobblestones of the Champs-Elysees.
+The decision invited the sprinters to fight for the stage victory - the only remaining uncertainty.

-Belgian cyclist Jordi Meeus won the final stage in a photo finish between four riders on the line, just ahead of Jasper Philipsen, Dylan Groenewegen and Mads Pedersen.
+Belgian cyclist Jordi Meeus prevailed in a photo finish between four riders on the line, just ahead of Jasper Philipsen, Dylan Groenewegen and Mads Pedersen.

 “It was my first Tour.
-It was a super nice experience already so far, and to take the win today is an incredible feeling,” Meeus said.
+It was a super nice experience already so far, and to take the win today is an indescribable feeling,” said Meeus, who clocked a top speed of 68.8 kph (42.8 mph) on the last kilometer.

+PogaÄar, who attacked after just one lap of eight altogether on the Champs-Elysees, was wearing the white jersey as the best young rider for the 75th day - extending a career Tour record.
+The 24-year-old Slovenian rider has won the best young rider classification every year since 2020.

+But PogaÄar had to be content with second place in the general classification again.